anomitroid/pong-final/README.md

     ![image](https://github.com/user-attachments/assets/e0b7747d-9b90-4717-a65c-c97f468f5407)

 13. Send the room-id to the other person playing the game.
 This other user should paste the room-id in the given input box and click on "Join Room".
-14. The game will start
+14. The game will start.
 15. Players will see something like this (this is a game being played on the same device in different windows):

     ![image](https://github.com/user-attachments/assets/70f042c5-e34b-4ec3-85fd-86d50924324f)

 16. Enjoy!

 ## Game Rules